hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > These are their notions, this is what they say,
 >
-> These are opinions utter'd every day;
+> These are opinions uttered every day;
 >
 > I mean by those conceited silly guests,
 >
 > Who every public ball room now infest —
 >
-> Teachers have been encouragers, 'tis plain,
+> Teachers have been encouragers, it is plain,
 >
 > Of all the innovations we complain;
 >